niplav/site/notes.md

 ### "Value Drift"

 Most people understand an opposition "value drift" as a rejection of moral development, and it's not clear where the difference between the two lies.
+Perhaps there are different kinds of such drifts: "value drift", "motivation drift", "discipline drift" etc.

 Alternatives: